ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/10-Checking_PDB_Files.md

 You can also check for conformations using grep:
 ~~~
-grep ^ATOM 1ERT.pdb | grep "^.\{16\}[A-Z]"
+grep "^ATOM" 1ERT.pdb | egrep "^.{16}[A-Z]"
 ~~~
 {: .bash}

 First print lines starting with "ATOM", then send these lines into the second grep command.
-The second grep matches any single character 16 times, then mathces a single literal A-Z. The symbol "\|" is called "pipe".
+The second grep matches beginning of line, then matches any single character "."
+16 times, then mathces a single literal A-Z. The symbol "\|" is called "pipe".
 In Linux you can send output of one command into another comaand chaining them together.

 > ## Preparing a Protein Coordinate File for Simulation
 > 1. Make PDB file containing only conformations "B" from the file 1ERT.pdb